Randy Arozarena Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks third in MLB with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fourth-best in MLB.

-- The Yankees' 3.53 team ERA ranks seventh among all league pitching staffs.
+- The Yankees have a 3.59 team ERA that ranks seventh among all league pitching staffs.

-- Yankees pitchers combine to surrender 31 home runs (one per game), the eighth-fewest in the league.
+- Yankees pitchers combine to rank 11th in baseball in home runs given up (33 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.